Trusted By Thousands of Organizations

 Fall Protection Online Training

-Any person working at elevations is required by provincial law to be trained in fall protection safety.
+Any person working at elevations is required to be trained in fall protection safety.

 Worksite Safety’s universal Fall Protection Certification program has been developed in accordance with federal and provincial legislations as safety training for workplaces across Canada (with the exception of Newfoundland).
 Special considerations have been included for students in British Columbia, Alberta, Ontario, and Newfoundland & Labrador.